top of page

 Production Notes

-Deborah Forrest:
+Deborah Forrest-Menelaws:

 Although my own upbringing was very new age/Buddhist/philosophical, my interest in Bible Prophecy was born in the late 80s when I was involved in researching for another film about the subject.
 I had since kept an eye on world events in the light of the prophecies and in the last 5 years, with an acceleration in natural and man-made disasters, the rise of Iran and Turkey as world powers and the increasing conflagration in the Middle East, I saw it was time to take a hard look at the subject - before it was too late!
 By that I mean, before all the prophecies had come to pass without us realising it was happening.
 I had to seriously ask myself if such a thing was really possible.
 The rest of the crew at Studio Scotland were equally enthusiastic and so we began to research and develop 'The Daniel Project'.